xiaoqi01010/Winnieisnotapooh/README.md

 https://docs.google.com/document/d/1Loec9eN4-A5E0UVzb-QDEQ1cKL_jVkiz3jcKWIe0ems/edit
 (Notes I made while trying to learn UC)
 I am still really bad at it so please do feel free to give comments!
 Your feedbacks will be valued.
+I didnt upload everything in home directory(most of it actually HHH) because there were too many files but the codes run cleanly in my linux system hhh.
+I can just send the zip file but noone will need it anyways hhh.
+Im also not too sure why I wanted to create a repo ;--;